tkohli/The-Coding-Interview--Python-/README.md

 # Working with this
 Fork this repo and change the check marks from unchecked to checked.
 <br>
-Hope you all find this useful and thank you for contribution in advance.
+Hope you all find this useful and thank you for contribution in advance. <br><br>

+We are first making all content and then we will update the full repo.